-- Developers and local authorities are not always aware of the needs of the local community or how development needs to be mitigated - The balance between affordable housing, density and other requirements like public realm improvements is not always appropriate to the development context - While it is recognised that the neighbourhood is one of high demand for hotels, the area has exceeded targets for hotel uses to 2026 and the area has lost large office and residential sites to hotel use.
+- Developers and local authorities are not always aware of the needs of the local community or how development needs to be mitigated. - The balance between affordable housing, density and other requirements like public realm improvements is not always appropriate to the development context. - While it is recognised that the neighbourhood is one of high demand for hotels, the area has exceeded targets for hotel uses to 2026 and the area has lost large office and residential sites to hotel use.
 The community wishes to ensure that any further hotels play an active part in local regeneration. - Poor design could undermine the successful integration of a large number of well-designed new buildings with heritage assets and conservation areas.

-A summary of results of consultation and evidence for Policy P10 to P11 Development Management is at Appendix 3, page 84
+A summary of results of consultation and evidence for Policies P8 - P9; Development management is at Appendix 3, page 47

-POLICY P10, P11: Development management
+Policies P8, P9: Development management